What are capers?

-But when you pan-fry capers, they become even more intensely flavored.
-And coating them with a bit of cornmeal adds a delightful crunchy-bite to them.
+But when you pan-fry capers, they become even more flavorful.
+And coating them with a bit of cornmeal adds a delightful crunchy bite to them.

-I find these fried capers an incredibly powerful seasoning or condiment.
-Sprinkled over salads, soups or pastas, these tiny buds pack a mighty punch!
+I find these fried capers to be an incredibly powerful seasoning or condiment.
+Sprinkled over salads, soups or pastas, the tiny buds pack a mighty punch!

-- Step 1: Spoon the capers into a medium sieve and drain.
+- Spoon the capers into a medium-meshed sieve and drain.
 Place the cornmeal in a small bowl.
 Add the capers and mix with a fork until the capers are well coated.
 Place the capers back into the sieve and shake until the excess cornmeal has been sifted.

 - Heat a small skillet over medium-high heat.
 Add the olive oil and the capers.
 Shake the pan until the capers are in one layer.
 Reduce heat to medium/medium-high, and sauté for 2 to 3 minutes undisturbed, until the capers are golden-brown.
 Shake the pan again and continue to sauté for another 1 to 2 minutes until capers are golden-brown on all sides, shaking the pan occasionally.
 Transfer to a small bowl to cool to room temperature.
 Use the capers within 4 hours.